Fujifilm X100F vs Panasonic LX100

-The Fujifilm X100F and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were announced, respectively, in January 2017 and September 2014.
-Both the X100F and the LX100 are fixed lens compact cameras that are based on an APS-C (X100F) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 12.7 MP.
+The Fujifilm X100F and the Panasonic Lumix DMC-LX100 are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and September 2014.
+Both the X100F and the LX100 are fixed lens compact cameras that are based on an APS-C (X100F) and a Four Thirds (LX100) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (20 percent) than the Fujifilm X100F.
 Moreover, the LX100 is markedly lighter (16 percent) than the X100F.
 In this context, it is worth noting that neither the X100F nor the LX100 are weather-sealed.

 Concerning battery life, the X100F gets 390 shots out of its NP-W126S battery, while the LX100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the X100F can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.